mquinson/shutorial/README.md

 The union mount is handled by [schroot](https://wiki.debian.org/Schroot), a tool often used within the Debian infrastructure to provide a fresh copy of the OS while [building packages](https://wiki.debian.org/sbuild), or to provide user-specific environments on
 [porter boxes](https://wiki.debian.org/PorterBoxHowToUse).

 ## Exercise components

-The assignment web pages are compiled from Markdown by an internal python-markdown extension allowing to build javascript-controled quizzes.
+The assignment web pages are compiled from Markdown by an internal python-markdown extension allowing to build javascript-controlled quizzes.
 This mechanism (found in the `app/` directory and the `compiler.py` script) is a bit crude as I'm not very good in Python and rather bad in JavaScript.
 Any help is welcome, as usual.